-kitchensink-deltaspike quickstart is a deployable Maven 3 project that demonstrates how to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, JPA 2.0 and Bean Validation 1.0 in Red Hat JBoss Enterprise Application Platform.
+kitchensink-deltaspike quickstart is a deployable Maven 3 project that demonstrates how to create a compliant Java EE 6 application using JSF 2.1, CDI 1.0, JPA 2.0 and Bean Validation 1.0 in Red Hat JBoss Enterprise Application Platform.
 It uses the

 kitchensink quickstart as its starting point, however, rather than using a Stateless EJB, it leverages the DeltaSpike @Transactional annotation to give transactional behavior to a CDI bean.
 The entity manager is managed by the application rather than the container.